-If your friend is in a sticky spot, helping them out could seem like the right thing to do.
+However, if your friend is in a sticky spot, helping them out could seem the right thing.
 But before you agree to hand over any money, there are several things you should consider.

 Here are some tips for lending money that will make it easier for both of you.